ibm-cloud-architecture/refarch-integration/README.md

 ## Prerequisites
 * You need your own [github.com](http://github.com) account
 * You need a git client code.
 For example for [Windows](https://git-scm.com/download/win) and for [Mac](https://git-scm.com/download/mac)
-* You need to have a [Bluemix](http://bluemix.net) account, and know how to use cloud foundry command line interface to push the application to Bluemix.
+* Install [npm](https://www.npmjs.com/get-npm) and [nodejs]().
+Normally getting nodejs last stable version will bring npm too.

-### Install the Bluemix CLI
+* You need to have a [Bluemix](http://bluemix.net) account, and know how to use cloud foundry command line interface to push to bluemix, the web application used to demonstrate the solution.
-As IBM Bluemix application, many commands will require the Bluemix CLI toolkit to be installed on your local environment.
+* Install the Bluemix CLI: As IBM Bluemix application, many commands will require the Bluemix CLI toolkit to be installed on your local environment.
 To install it, follow [these instructions](https://console.ng.bluemix.net/docs/cli/index.html#cli)

-The following steps use the cf tool.
+*

 ### Create a New Space in Bluemix